akhil-756/devops-web-dev/README.md

 ./sonar.sh start
 ```
 ## Intigrate the sonarqube with jenkins
+CREATE A Token IN SONARQUBE
 sonar console > My account > security > token name and Generate

+CREATE GLOBAL CREDENTIAL
 add this generated token in the jenkins global credential

 ## Docker Slave Configuration